Mrunali0412/-AI-Healthcare-Imaging-/README.md

-Here,we have cropped the images into smaller squares and then used them for training and testing.
+Here,we have cropped the images into smaller squares and then used them for training and testing.deciding if want to continue.